yetamine/net.yetamine.osgi.jdbc/README.md

 * *org.objectweb.asm @ [5.0,6)*
 * *org.slf4j @ [1.7,2)*

 More advanced containers like [Karaf](http://karaf.apache.org/) provide these dependencies out of the box and it is not necessary to install them, which reduces the installation procedure a lot.
+(And a feature for Karaf will be created in the future.)

 **Adjusting the start level of the extender bundle** is required, as explained above, so that the extender bundle could start before any JDBC code and therefore be able to adapt it.
 Of course, it assumes that bundles in your container have some reasonable start levels assigned and there is a suitable start level, dedicated for system services, when the extender bundle could be started.